lokegustafsson/amba/doc/notes.md

 	Subclassing on the rust side is super unreasonable despite it being a supported usecase.
-		Reasonable approach is to have the rust code export a C api and call that from C++ Magic defines were missing (probably originally defined in the build system)
+		Reasonable approach is to have the rust code export a C api and call that from C++ Magic defines were missing (probably originally defined in the build system) S2E classes are considered opaque.
+		Upstream is working on it, but the open PR is not enough.
+		This means that field accessors aren't generated.
+	API is very unergonomic: `.to_rust()`, `.pin()` and `.as_ref/mut()` everywhere.
+	Fundamentally unsound if qemu or s2e uses any kind of threading. (to create any kind of a rust reference)

 ## GUI
 GTK works, the `relm4` rust wrapper seems reasonable.
 Also willing to